 There is also a tendency to have absurdly specialist knowledge.
 So, for example, a mask is discovered hanging in a tree, a horribly impressive mask: ‘It would have been a fit mask for the Wandering Jew, but for one attribute it had.
 It was wicked – beautiful and sad and abominably wicked – a mask, in a word, for Satan.’
 And Hanaud is on it in an instant: ‘There are only two men in the world,’ he declares, ‘who can make such masks as this.
 One of them is in America.
 The other is to be found in a studio in the back of the Haymarket in London.’
 It’s not entirely plausible.

 ‘We are the servants of Chance, the very best of us,’ is Hanaud’s own explanation of the work of the detective.
 ‘Our skill is to seize quickly the hem of her skirt, when it flashes for the fraction of a second before our eyes.’
-Possibly, but we still expect as readers to be given at least a glimpse of the skirt as it swishes by, so that we’re in with at least a shout of identifying the solution.
+Well, yes, but as readers we still expect to be given a glimpse of the skirt as it swishes by, so that we’re in with at least a shout of finding the solution.

 But then these aren’t orthodox detective novels.
 Rather they exist somewhere between detective fiction and thrillers.
 There’s a need to keep some things concealed in order to heighten the tension.
 And there are moments when the tension really is intense: Mason is a good craftsman.